ethereum/ethereum-org/views/content/dao.md

     daoInstance.vote.sendTransaction(proposalID, position, {from: eth.accounts[0], gas: 1000000});

 Unless you changed the basic parameters in the code, any proposal will have to be debated for at least a week until it can be executed.
 After that anyone—even a non-citizen—can demand the votes to be counted and the proposal to be executed.
-The votes are tallied and weighted at that moment and if the proposal is accepted then the ether is sent immediately and the proposal.
+The votes are tallied and weighted at that moment and if the proposal is accepted then the ether is sent immediately and the proposal is archived.
 If the votes end in a tie or the minimum quorum hasn’t been reached, the voting is kept open until the stalemate is resolved.
 If it loses, then it's archived and cannot be voted again.

     var proposalID = 1;
     daoInstance.executeProposal.sendTransaction(proposalID, {from: eth.accounts[0], gas: 1000000});